Claude Code Agent Teams: The Complete Guide to AI Agents Collaborating, Reviewing Each Other, and Raising the Bar on Quality

 With Agent Teams, a separate Claude instance with a completely independent context performs the review.
 This enables:

-- Automated correction cycles: The loop of critique → revision → re-review runs continuously without human intervention
+- Automated correction cycles — the loop of critique, revision, and re-review runs continuously without human intervention

 In one real example, the agent handling financial analysis used a 15% gross margin assumption.
-The reviewer flagged it: "This assumption may diverge from historical actuals" and "the repeat rate target looks optimistic against industry benchmarks" — and notably, the reviewer had done its own web search to pull that industry data before making the call.
-The result: additional conservative scenarios, explicit documentation of assumptions, and a dramatically more credible analysis.
+The reviewer flagged it: "this assumption may diverge from historical actuals" and "the repeat rate target looks optimistic against industry benchmarks" — and notably, the reviewer had done its own web search to pull that industry data before making the call.
+The result was additional conservative scenarios, explicit documentation of assumptions, and a dramatically more credible analysis.

 3-2.
 CONDITIONAL-GO: Staged Quality Gates